TNO/knowledge-engine-SPARQL-endpoint/README.md

 `{"query": "SELECT * WHERE { ?event <https://example.org/hasOccurredAt> ?datetime . }" }`

-The result of the query will also be returned in a SPARQL1.1 Query Results JSON Format, but, as allowed by the [specification](https://www.w3.org/TR/sparql11-results-json/) has an additional field `knowledge_gaps` that contains one or more tuples with (1) a pattern of the query that cannot be answered and (2) one or more gaps that need to satisfied to answer this pattern and thus the entire query.
+The result of the query will also be returned in a SPARQL1.1 Query Results JSON Format, but, as allowed by the [specification](https://www.w3.org/TR/sparql11-results-json/) has an additional field `knowledge_gaps` that contains one or more tuples with (1) the part of the pattern of the query that cannot be answered and (2) one or more gaps that need to satisfied to answer this pattern and thus the entire query.
 For instance, the result for the query above with no bindings but with knowledge gaps can look like:

 	{
 	    "head": {